toniclecb/springbootregistration/readme.md

   - Change /time to return an ISO-8601 representation of date
     - This is a easier way to represent datetime in a string, a javascript code, for example, can turn it into a date object very easy.
   - Added actuator dependency
+  - Change the port of actuator management server
+    - we change application.properties file defining the server port and the management server port

 ## Tags